Aspect-oriented programming: Implementation

 The difficulty of changing environments means most implementations produce compatible combination programs through a type of program transformation known as weaving.
 An aspect weaver reads the aspect-oriented code and generates appropriate object-oriented code with the aspects integrated.
 The same AOP language can be implemented through a variety of weaving methods, so the semantics of a language should never be understood in terms of the weaving implementation.
-Only the speed of an implementation and its ease of deployment are affected by which method of combination is used.
+Only the speed of an implementation and its ease of deployment are affected by the method of combination used.

 Systems can implement source-level weaving using preprocessors (as C++ was implemented originally in CFront) that require access to program source files.
 However, Java's well-defined binary form enables bytecode weavers to work with any Java program in .class-file form.
 Bytecode weavers can be deployed during the build process or, if the weave model is per-class, during class loading.
 AspectJ started with source-level weaving in 2001, delivered a per-class bytecode weaver in 2002, and offered advanced load-time support after the integration of AspectWerkz in 2005.

-Any solution that combines programs at runtime has to provide views that segregate them properly to maintain the programmer's segregated model.
+Any solution that combines programs at runtime must provide views that segregate them properly to maintain the programmer's segregated model.
 Java's bytecode support for multiple source files enables any debugger to step through a properly woven .class file in a source editor.
 However, some third-party decompilers cannot process woven code because they expect code produced by Javac rather than all supported bytecode forms (see also § Criticism, below).

 Deploy-time weaving offers another approach.
 This basically implies post-processing, but rather than patching the generated code, this weaving approach subclasses existing classes so that the modifications are introduced by method-overriding.
-The existing classes remain untouched, even at runtime, and all existing tools (debuggers, profilers, etc.) can be used during development.
+The existing classes remain untouched, even at runtime, and all existing tools, such as debuggers and profilers, can be used during development.
 A similar approach has already proven itself in the implementation of many Java EE application servers, such as IBM's WebSphere.